d3k-Maps/SC-Notes/notes/All-StarBaseball.md

 ---

 ## History

+### **v1.28**
+- Stick Bat Aim can now be adjusted by tank position
+- Siege no longer resets tank to center hit position
+- Catchers get moved if too close to the plate or batter
+- Fixed a bug where tagging one runner resulted in more than one out
+- Runners of the same type are now deterred from crossing paths

+### **v1.27**
+- Player 1 is no longer required
+- Running out of the base line now slows the runner

 ### **v1.26**
 - Pinch Hitters can no longer use Special Bats that were set before the switch